linjames0/jameslin.bio/markdown/research.md

 #### 2. Learning rate = feedback rate
 * The single-most important factor for choosing a lab is the quality of mentorship
     * Everything else is secondary to ensuring you have a great supervisor or PI
+    * Vet them before you join
+        * Ask them questions, watch how they explain hard concepts, gauge their openness to new ideas, shadow them if possible
-    * My supervisor is the reason I chose the lab - he can explain down to Level 5 where most stop at Level 2
+    * My supervisor is the reason I chose the lab
+        * After shadowing him for a few weeks, I realized that he could consistently explain down to Level 5 where most stop at Level 2

 * Ask, ask, ask
     * The best researchers in the lab are the ones who are asking the most questions
     * Keep asking questions until you can deliver a killer lecture on the topic
+    * In a lab, the people around you likely are the top 1% in terms of knowledge about their specific topics
-    * Halting your line of questioning on Level 1 or 2 when you have *the* experts on the topic is a disservice to yourself
+        * Halting your line of questioning on Level 1 or 2 when you have *the* experts on the topic is a disservice to yourself and to the world
 * Learn to learn from all criticism
+    * Focus on content and not delivery
-    * Many people are bad at delivering feedback - focus on content and not delivery
+        * Most people are bad at delivering feedback
-    * There is always something to learn, even from (and especially from!) harsh or blunt feedback
+    * There is always something to learn, even from harsh or blunt feedback
+    * Make an effort to ask for feedback, even if uncomfortable
 * Set up regular check-ins with your PI or postdoc
     * Your PI has the context on what everyone in the lab is doing, what other groups have tried, what approaches worked and what didn't etc.
     * You might have an impulse to come up with 'your own' ideas but you don't have to reinvent the wheel - there's likely an easier (and more elegant) solution to your problem already out there if you ask